Annex 10 - Crisis Communication Plan

 Emergency Communications Timeline

-Distribute appropriate messages within minutes, providing information, as brief as it might be, about what's happened and instructions on what to do: show campus is taking action.
+Distribute appropriate messages within minutes, providing information, as brief as it might be, about what's happened and instructions on what to do.
+Show the campus is taking action.
 As time progresses, reports can get longer and more in-depth.

 Accuracy and credibility are vital; report information quickly and correct errors quickly.